3DStreet/3dstreet-docs/blog/2023-12-15-mozilla-hubs-and-3dstreet.md

 Our WebXR app 3DStreet launched this year to empower anyone to visualize a safer, greener world, one street at a time.
 3DStreet users have asked for collaboration features, but our team is small and integrating multi-user presence and conferencing into 3DStreet would be difficult and time consuming.
 How can we offer remote, virtual collaboration tools without major rewrites of our 3DStreet application?

-Answer: use the power of glTF as an intermediary format combined with the power Mozilla Hubs self-hosted on Community Edition!
+Answer: use the power of glTF as an intermediary format combined with the power of Mozilla Hubs self-hosted on Community Edition!
 In this post we'll outline the strategy we used to implement a proof of concept for "3DStreet Club" -- our branded experiment for a hosted collaboration experience using 3DStreet designs as the foundation of the virtual space.

 <!-- truncate -->